PengWu2626/PengWu2626.github.io/_posts/2022-03-13-reflection_blog_ post.md

 ## Overall, what did you achieve in your project?

 I mainly designed this project, assigned minimal tasks to each group member that they must do, and helped our group members with any questions.
 For instance, I asked Jiamu to write a face detection model to determine if the user uploaded image contains any human face.
 Also, I assigned each of Weixin and Miao to build two different models using transfer learning for dog breed classification.

 My main achievement for this project is to make sure our webapp is working.
-I gathered all models from our group members, did image processing inside our webapp, and wrote the view page to display the results from each model.
+I gathered all models from our group members, did image processing inside our webapp, and wrote the most part of the [view page](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/templates/view.html) and [app.py](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/app.py) file.
 I had many ideas that popped up while building our webapp, so I decided to write some extra features in our webapp.

 Extra Features:

 - I wrote a `web scraping` called [DogTime Scraper](https://github.com/PengWu2626/PIC16B_GroupProject/tree/main/DogTime_scraper) to get all characteristics for each dog breed from the [DogTime](https://dogtime.com/dog-breeds/profiles).

-- I wrote a `Drag Upload` page and all relative codes that contain a [Drop zone](https://flask-dropzone.readthedocs.io/en/latest/index.html) that allows the user to drag an image to upload.
+- I wrote a [Drag Upload page](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/templates/drag_upload.html) and all relative codes that contain a [Drop zone](https://flask-dropzone.readthedocs.io/en/latest/index.html) that allows the user to drag an image to upload.
 <img src="/images/reflection_blog_ post_images/Drag_Upload_Page.png" alt="Drag Upload Page Image">

-- I wrote a `Click Gallery Upload` page and all relative codes to display all user-uploaded images, and users can click on each image to get the predicting result from our models.
+- I wrote a [Click Gallery Upload page](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/templates/display_uploads.html) and all relative codes to display all user-uploaded images, and users can click on each image to get the predicting result from our models.
 <img src="/images/reflection_blog_ post_images/Click_Gallery_Upload.png" alt="Click Gallery Upload Image">

-- I wrote a `DogTime Information` page and all relative codes to generate bar charts with 26 characterizes that I scraped from Dogtime from a user-selected dog breed.
+- I wrote a [DogTime Information page](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/templates/doginformation.html) and all relative codes to generate bar charts with 26 characterizes that I scraped from Dogtime from a user-selected dog breed.
 <img src="/images/reflection_blog_ post_images/DogTime_Information.png" alt="DogTime Information Image">

-- I wrote the `Find Your Best Dog` page and all relative codes to find matched dog breeds from the user-selected numbers.
+- I wrote the [Find Your Best Dog page](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/templates/findyourdog.html) and all relative codes to find matched dog breeds from the user-selected numbers.
 <img src="/images/reflection_blog_ post_images/Find_Your_Best_Dog.png" alt="Find Your Best Dog Image">